Boundary value problems and Hardy spaces for elliptic systems with block structure: Existence in Dirichlet problems with fractional regularity data

+In the formulation of the Dirichlet problems for fractional regularity data we consider the data spaces as classes of measurable functions and do not factor out constants.
 We use the pair $(\Y, \Xdot)$ to denote either $(\Z, \Bdot)$ or $(\T, \Hdot)$.
 By definition of tent and $\Z$-spaces, all problems that appear in Section~\ref{intro:fractionalDP} can simultaneously be phrased as asking for given $f \in \Xdot^{s,p}$ to find a solution to

-Let us mention that another way of formulating the boundary condition is $\lim_{t \to 0} u(t,\cdot) = f$ in $\cD'(\R^n,\IC^m)/\IC^m$, see \cite{BM, AA}.
+Let us mention that another way of formulating the boundary condition is $\lim_{t \to 0} u(t,\cdot) = f$ in $\cD'(\R^n)/\IC^m$, see \cite{BM, AA}.
 In all cases, we recover this condition in the construction of our solutions.
 We do not impose a condition at $t=\infty$, contrarily to \cite{AA}.